 The decision follows an afternoon press conference in which Philadelphia city officials announced stringent new rules for a virtual lockdown beginning this Friday at 5 PM.
 That includes closure of indoor restaurant dining, bars, gyms, entertainment venues, schools, sports arenas, public events and activities, and many other private and public establishments.

 These indoor locations where people gather are where the COVID-19 pandemic has been spreading most aggressively through close contact, especially among persons who refuse or neglect to wear masks or practice social distancing.
 The city’s new “Safer at Home” restrictions are effective Nov.
 20 through Jan.
 1, 2021; but they may be extended if warranted.

 Philadelphia officials strongly advised houses of worship to close and to gather only online.
 Religious institutions are permitted to have people indoors, but density must be capped at 5 people per 1,000 square feet or 5 percent of maximum occupancy.

 Outdoor gatherings and events are limited to 10 percent of maximum capacity of the space, or 10 people per 1,000 square feetfor venues with an undefined maximum capacity—not to exceed 2,000 people in any outdoor space.
 In addition, all individuals at outdoor gatherings must wear masks at all times, and—to reinforce mask use—neither food nor beverages may be served.
 Learn more…

-So far, surrounding counties—including Montgomery County, where the Conference Office is located—have not announced similar extreme rules and restrictions, beyond school closures.
-However, the rates of infections, deaths and hospitalizations are increasing dramatically in most counties across our region and the state.
+It is not yet known if surrounding counties—including Montgomery County, where the Conference Office is located—will broaden the lockdown by issuing similar closure rules and restrictions.
+The state government announced it has no such plans at this time.
+But the rate of infections, deaths and hospitalizations is increasing dramatically in most counties across the region and state.